hector756/Solana-Bootcamp-Final-Project/README.md

 # Build and Deployment

--Build the contract: Navigate to "program" directory "cargo build-sbf".
+-Build the contract: Navigate to "program" directory '''cargo build-sbf'''.

 -Set your config file to connect to devnet: "solana config set --url devnet".